MrAminiDev/NetOptix/README.md

 14. Fix WhatsApp Data and Time
 15. Disable Ipv6
 16. install ubuntu on mikrotik
+17. Adding a real-time server monitoring system
-17. Other features coming soon...
+18. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server